 Tennessee florists are some of the best florists in the country and offer a wide range of floral arrangement options that you should definitely look into for your elopement.
-Some elopements can even take place in a greenhouse for a truly heavenly experience When choosing your own bridal bouquet, think about what vibe you want to go for: rustic, casual, elegant, or choose flowers that have a special meaning to you.
+Some elopements can even take place in our orangerie for a truly heavenly experience.
+When choosing your own bridal bouquet, think about what vibe you want to go for: rustic, casual, elegant, or choose flowers that have a special meaning to you.

 P.S.
-Sandy Creek Farms has an onsite greenhouse that is great for photo opportunities!
+Sandy Creek Farms has an onsite orangerie that is great for photo opportunities!

 What about decor?

 Your elopement can have minimal decor if you choose an outdoor wedding.
 This is because the great outdoors is the best decor of all!
 A gorgeous forest is the best decor.
 If you want something simple, you may consider dressing up your ceremony arch and chairs.

 And don’t forget to get your Tennessee marriage license!